hfl/hfl.github.io/_posts/2025-06-12-hunspell-man-dict.markdown

 We also need several Hunspell features for handling German compounding:

     # German compounding

     # set language to handle special casing of German sharp s

     LANG de_DE

     # compound flags

     COMPOUNDBEGIN U
     COMPOUNDMIDDLE V
     COMPOUNDEND W

     # Prefixes are allowed at the beginning of compounds,
     # suffixes are allowed at the end of compounds by default:
     # (prefix)?(root)+(affix)?
     # Affixes with COMPOUNDPERMITFLAG may be inside of compounds.
     COMPOUNDPERMITFLAG P

     # for German fogemorphemes (Fuge-element)
     # Hint: ONLYINCOMPOUND is not required everywhere, but the
     # checking will be a little faster with it.

     ONLYINCOMPOUND X

     # forbid uppercase characters at compound word bounds
     CHECKCOMPOUNDCASE

     # for handling Fuge-elements with dashes (Arbeits-)
     # dash will be a special word

     COMPOUNDMIN 1
     WORDCHARS -

     # compound settings and fogemorpheme for `Arbeit'

     SFX A Y 3
     SFX A 0 s/UPX .
     SFX A 0 s/VPDX .
     SFX A 0 0/WXD .

     SFX B Y 2
     SFX B 0 0/UPX .
     SFX B 0 0/VWXDP .

     # a suffix for `Computer'

     SFX C Y 1
     SFX C 0 n/WD .

     # for forbid exceptions (*Arbeitsnehmer)

     FORBIDDENWORD Z

     # dash prefix for compounds with dash (Arbeits-Computer)

     PFX - Y 1
     PFX - 0 -/P .

     # decapitalizing prefix
     # circumfix for positioning in compounds

     PFX D Y 29
     PFX D A a/PX A
     PFX D Ä ä/PX Ä
      .
      .
     PFX D Y y/PX Y
     PFX D Z z/PX Z

 Example dictionary:

     4
     Arbeit/A-
     Computer/BC-
     -/W
     Arbeitsnehmer/Z

 Accepted compound compound words with the previous resource:

     Computer
     Computern
     Arbeit
     Arbeits-
     Computerarbeit
     Computerarbeits-
     Arbeitscomputer
 Circumfix      Arbeitscomputern
     Computerarbeitscomputer
     Computerarbeitscomputern
     Arbeitscomputerarbeit
     Computerarbeits-Computer
     Computerarbeits-Computern

 Not accepted compoundings:

     computer
     arbeit
     Arbeits
     arbeits
     ComputerArbeit
     ComputerArbeits
     Arbeitcomputer
     ArbeitsComputer
     Computerarbeitcomputer
     ComputerArbeitcomputer
     ComputerArbeitscomputer
     Arbeitscomputerarbeits
     Computerarbeits-computer
-        Circumfix      Arbeitsnehmer
+    Arbeitsnehmer

 This solution is still not ideal, however, and will be replaced  by  a  pattern-based  com‐ pound-checking  algorithm  which is closely integrated with input buffer tokenization.
 Pat‐